What gets in the way of effective content campaigns?

 In my experience, they are.
 Whether you’re in an enterprise with a dedicated content team or a scrappy emerging-growth company with a total marketing headcount of 1.33 people, content strategy and creation tends to be largely siloed from campaign strategy.

-This leads to a lot of content that’s very good at meeting someone’s content goals, but not necessarily what you need to meet your campaign goals.
+This leads to a lot of content that’s very good at meeting someone’s content goals, but not necessarily what you need to meet your overall marketing goals.

 When our clients are struggling to create effective, targeted content campaigns, it’s usually because of one or more of these content challenges: